 5. What to see in the Alcazar of Seville

-To fully enjoy the Alcázar of Seville, my first recommendation is that either you consider taking a guided tour or you document minimally what you will find inside and who were the kings who lived in this palace.
+To enjoy the Alcázar of Seville to the fullest, my first recommendation is that either you consider taking a guided tour or you document minimally what you will find inside and who were the kings who lived in this palace.
 Although getting lost in the Alcázar of Seville is a delight, do not forget to get a map at your entrance to recognize what you are seeing.

 - The gardens: totally captivating and dotted with wonders such as the pond of Mercury or the Charles V pavilion.

-- The Casa de la Contratación**: of great historical value for being a reference in terms of trade with America.
+- Casa de la Contratación: of the highest historical value for being a reference in terms of trade with America.

 - The Gothic Palace: where the Christian kings lived after the reconquest.

-- El Patio del Yeso** : is the area you will find at the entrance and, although it will not impress you as much as others, it is one of the oldest preserved.
+- Patio del Yeso: is the area that you will find at the entrance and, although it will not impress you as much as others, it is one of the oldest preserved.

 Tips for visiting the Alcazar of Seville